-If the symbol - lights, soot has built up in the diesel engine particulate filter due to continuous short trips.
+if the symbol \implies lights, soot has built up in the diesel engine particulate filter due to continuous short trips.
 In this case, drive the vehicle at a constant speed of at least 60 km/h (with an engine speed of about 1400 rpm) for about 10 minutes.
 The increase in temperature generated may burn the accumulated soot in the filter.
-Once this is done, the symbol should disappear.

-If the symbol \longrightarrow is not deactivated, bring the vehicle to a specialized workshop to repair the fault.
+If the symbol \clubsuit is not deactivated, bring the vehicle to a specialized workshop to repair the fault.

-For more information on the diesel particulate filter \Rightarrow page 185.
+For more information on the diesel particulate filter \Rightarrow page 207.